pyrologic/pyrologjs/README.md

 function myAppender(logs) {
     // every log message goes here
-    // you can do whatever you want to do with these log messages :-) console.log('APPENDER', ...logs);
+    // you can do whatever you want to do with these log messages :-)
+    // you could write them to a DOM element or whatever else
+    // this code below causes all logger messages to appear twice in the console console.log('APPENDER', ...logs);
 }